 About the Mekong Business Initiative (MBI)

-The Asian Development Bank and the Australian Government launched the Mekong Business Initiative in 2015.
+The Asian Development Bank and the Government of Australia launched the Mekong Business Initiative in 2015.
 The MBI catalyzes private sector development in emerging ASEAN markets, focusing on Cambodia, Lao People’s Democratic Republic, Myanmar, and Viet Nam.
 The program helps improve the business-enabling environment in these markets with particular focus on business advocacy, alternative finance, and innovation.

 Follow @mekongbusinessinitiative on Facebook.